The Student Guide Programme is Heriot-Watt's peer-assisted learning (PAL) scheme at our Edinburgh and Borders campuses.

 The scheme is currently being piloted in a several schools and departments:

-In EPS, the pilot is available to physics, mechanical engineering, and electrical engineering students.
+In EPS, the pilot is available to new physics and mechanical engineering students.

-In both these areas, all new students will be offered study sessions that run every two weeks for Semester 1.
-These study sessions will be run by two or more SGs.
-These will help students to settle into university life and allow them to ask questions that they would rather ask a fellow student than a member of staff.
+In Physics, all new students will be offered drop-in sessions that run every two weeks for Semester 1 (Weeks 2, 4, 6, 8, 10, and 12).
+These drop-in sessions are run by two or more SGs.
+These will help students to settle into university life and allow them to ask questions they might be more comfortable asking a fellow student than a member of staff.

 Mathematics and Computer Sciences